greenpeace-cee/at.greenpeace.gpapi/docs/donations.md

 | `utm_campaign`             | String  | | UTM Campaign.
 Identifies a specific promotion or strategic campaign |
 | `utm_content`              | String  | | UTM Content.
 Identifies what specifically was clicked to bring the user to the site |
 <small>**\* mandatory field**</small>

+[^2]:
+    BIC is required for PSP memberships, but optional for SEPA.

 #### Return Value